 We have been issuing the Integrated Report since 2020.
 In the Integrated Report, we describe how our strengths have been used to create value for customers, society, and the Company.
 We also present financial information and outline the sustainability initiatives which support our corporate growth in an easy-to-understand way for our stakeholders.
 The aim of the Integrated Report is to create the opportunity for a new dialogue.
 The Integrated Report is reviewed by the Board of Directors prior to being issued.
-Further, Hulic discontinued its CSR Report, published since 2008, and instead compiles sustainability initiatives aimed at realizing a society full of safety, peace of mind and trust, and for the continuous improvement of corporate value in the Sustainability Book as well as on the Hulic website.
+Further, Hulic compiles sustainability initiatives aimed at realizing a society full of safety, peace of mind and trust, and for the continuous improvement of corporate value in the Sustainability Book as well as on the Hulic website.